LWFlouisa/WeaverBlog/_posts/2020-09-19-politicalstoriesarenotalwayspandering.md

 So those of us who produce normal political stories, that isn’t propaganda like Hitler Youth movies and Soviet Union propaganda, are left essentially without a voice in the Comics community.
 This is where #MangaExit comes in.

 Lets take back the comics discussing, and promote causes we believe in without giving into the Neo-Liberal and Fascist tap dance.

+At the moment talking about real issues are impossible no matter what side you choose.
+Lets change comics so we can more efficiently talk about genuine outrages like what Kyle Kulinski is referring to:

+<iframe id='ivplayer' width='640' height='360' src='https://invidious.snopyta.org/embed/lBa_dbcTZIo' style='border:none;'></iframe>